Muhammad Ghulam Tawab

-Air Vice Marshal Muhammad Ghulam Tawab ' (1 July 1930 – 23 February 1999) was the second chief of the air staff of Bangladesh Air Force who also served as deputy chief martial law administrator of Bangladesh with General Ziaur Rahman and Admiral M. H. Khan from 1975 to 1976.
+Air Vice Marshal Muhammad Ghulam Tawab ' (1 July 1930 – 23 February 1999) was the second chief of the air staff of the Bangladesh Air Force who also served as deputy chief martial law administrator of Bangladesh with General Ziaur Rahman and Admiral M. H. Khan from 1975 to 1976.

 Early life

-Tawab was born in a village near Sylhet, of Bengal Province, British Indian Empire, on 1 July 1930.
+Tawab was born in a village near Sylhet, of Bengal Province, British Indian (present day Sylhet, Bangladesh) on 1 July 1930.
 He was married to Henrietta, a German national, and has two sons and a daughter.

 Career

 After graduating college, Tawab joined the Pakistan Air Force in 1951 and was commissioned with the 9th GD(P) course as a pilot officer in the Pakistan Air Force.
 He graduated from PAF College Risalpur on September 15, 1951.
-During 1965 War, he had led the Pathankot airstrike and was awarded Sitara-e-Jurat.
+During the 1965 War, he had led the Pathankot airstrike and was awarded Sitara-e-Jurat.

-After Sheikh Mujib's assassination in August 1975, Tawab was immediately recalled from West Germany to active duty by then military chief, Major General Ziaur Rahman upon then Wing Commander M. Hamidullah Khan's advice.
-In October 1975, Tawab was promoted to Air Vice Marshal and appointed Chief of Air Staff replacing Air Vice Marshal A. K. Khandker.
+After Sheikh Mujib's assassination in August 1975, Tawab was immediately recalled from West Germany to active duty by then military chief, Major general Ziaur Rahman upon then Wing Commander M. Hamidullah Khan's advice.
+In October 1975, Tawab was promoted to air vice marshal and appointed chief of air staff, replacing Air Vice Marshal A. K. Khandker.

 The Bengal Lancers were directly involved in the coup and killing of Sheikh Mujibur Rahman.
-They were posted to Bogra Cantonment and their officers were sent into diplomatic posting outside of Bangladesh.
-Major General Ziaur Rahman, chief of Bangladesh Army, had difficulty moving the Bengal Lancers to Bogra but eventually succeeded after Air Vice Marshall Muhammad Ghulam Tawab, Chief of Bangladesh Air Force, threatened to use Air Force aircraft against the Bengal Lancers.
+They were posted to Bogra Cantonment, and their officers were sent to diplomatic postings outside of Bangladesh.
+Major General Ziaur Rahman, chief of the Bangladesh Army, had difficulty moving the Bengal Lancers to Bogra but eventually succeeded after Air Vice Marshal Tawab, chief of the Bangladesh Air Force, threatened to use the Air Force against the Bengal Lancers.

-Air Vice Marshall Muhammad Ghulam Tawab addressed a rally of Bangladesh Jamaat-e-Islami calling for Bangladesh to be changed from a secular state to an Islamic one.
+Air Vice Marshal M. G. Tawab addressed a rally of Bangladesh Jamaat-e-Islami, calling for Bangladesh to be changed from a secular state to an Islamic one.
 Tawab also brought back four army officers involved in the assassination of Sheikh Mujibur Rahman and reinstated them in the Bengal Lancers at Bogra Cantonment.
 This led to the 1976 Bogra mutiny under Syed Faruque Rahman, one of the officers Tawab helped return to Bangladesh.

+Wing Commander Muhammad Ghulam Tawab (second from left) standing with Sajad Haider (third from right) and other pilots of No. 19 Squadron, Pakistan Air Force, with one of their F-86F Sabres following the airstrikes on the Indian Air Force base at Pathankot.

 After the failed mutiny, Major General Ziaur Rahman retired Tawab, sent the four officers back, and disbanded the Bengal Lancers.

-M. G. Tawab retired from Bangladesh Air Force in 1977 and returned to West Germany.
-He died in Munich on February 23, 1999, from prostate cancer after several years of illness.
+M. G. Tawab retired from the Bangladesh Air Force in 1977 and returned to West Germany.
+He died in Munich on 23 February 1999, from prostate cancer after several years of illness.